lucascott/Movetofolder/README.md

 # Move To Folder Script (for Windows)

-## Select multiple files and folders and move them in a new directory!
+## Select multiple files and folders and move them quickly into a new directory!

 Annoyed that windows doesn't allow you to move one or more file from a directory to a new/different one?
 Finally we have the tool to do it!